cozy/cozy-client-js/docs/index.md

 # cozy.defineIndex(doctype, fields)

-`cozy.defineIndex(doctype, fields)` create an index for a document type.
+`cozy.defineIndex(doctype, fields)` creates an index for a document type.

 Fields is an array of fields to index on.